LiamTalberg/StuQuestions-Question-Generator/ReadMe.txt

 Required Format of the Input Files:

+- NOTE: All input files should be placed at the same level as the Python scripts.

 - Content File:
     - This is the file that contains the text from which questions will be generated.
     - This can be any passage of text.